-Lowering the pull-down bed:

-- Remove obstacles from the space into which the pull-down bed extends (e.g. remove or move cushions). - Switch off the lamps underneath the pull-down bed. - Pull out the release area (Fig. 87,1) at the bottom.
-The lock is released. - With both hands, pull the pull-down bed down as far as it will go. - If the pull-down bed was in the uppermost locking position: Pull the release area out again to override the second locking position.
-With both hands, pull the pull-down bed down as far as it will go. - Make sure that the pull-down bed is in the lower end position and is not resting on obstacles such as cushions or similar.

-- ▷ When closing the pull-down bed, close the fastener strap.
-This prevents the fabric from getting trapped in the lock of the pull-down bed. - Lifting the pull-down bed: - Switch off the reading lamps in the pull-down bed. - Close the fastener (Fig. 88,2) on the fastener strap (Fig. 88,1). - Unhook the access ladder and store it securely or fold the step upwards, push in and lock. - Using both hands, push the pull-down bed upwards as far as the first locking position.
+Lowering the pull-down bed: Remove obstacles from the space into which the pull-down bed extends (e.g. remove or move cushions).
+Switch off the lamps underneath the pull-down bed.
+Pull out the release area (Fig. 86,1) at the bottom.
+The lock is released.
+With both hands, pull the pull-down bed down as far as it will go.
+If the pull-down bed was in the uppermost locking position: Pull the release area out again to override the second locking position.
+With both hands, pull the pull-down bed down as far as it will go.
+Make sure that the pull-down bed is in the lower end position and is not resting on obstacles such as cushions or similar.
+Lifting the pull-down bed: Switch off the reading lamps in the pull-down bed.
+Unhook the access ladder and store it securely or fold the step upwards, push in and lock.
+Using both hands, push the pull-down bed upwards as far as the first locking position.
+When doing this, make sure that the folding aids (Fig. 87,1) pull in the side fabric panels on both sides.
 If necessary, push the pull-down bed further upwards as far as the uppermost locking position.
-When doing this, ensure that the snap latch engages audibly in the locking bracket. - Check that the pull-down bed is locked correctly.
-To do this, pull down the pull-down bed firmly. - Safety net If fitted, the safety net and the retaining belts are located beneath the mattress of the pull-down bed.
-Only use the safety net if persons are already in the pull-down bed. - Setting up: Attach the safety net belts to the hooks on the ceiling.
+When doing this, ensure that the snap latch engages audibly in the locking bracket.
+Check that the pull-down bed is locked correctly.
+To do this, pull down the pull-down bed firmly.

+- Safety net If fitted, the safety net and the retaining belts are located beneath the mattress of the pull-down bed.
+Only use the safety net if persons are already in the pulldown bed. - Setting up: Attach the safety net belts to the hooks on the ceiling.

-Fig. 89 Access ladder
+Fig. 88 Access ladder